biodash/biodash.github.io/content/codeclub/S04E16/index.md

 Two other strategies covered in the book are:

--   Use automated 2-dimensional binning (e.g. with `geom_bin2d`)
+-   Use a geom that does 2-dimensional binning for you (e.g. `geom_bin2d`).

--   Bin one of the continuous variables, effectively turning it into a categorical variable, so that we can use plot types like boxplots.
+-   Bin *one* of the continuous variables, effectively turning it into a categorical variable, so that we can use plot types like boxplots.
 You'll try that in the exercises.

 <br>